mauriciosoares/core.js/README.md

 ### Messages

+Ideally messages are not direct orders to another module, but rather a broadcast of a recent change of state or recent event.

+For example a rocket should rather say "fuel capacity 10/100", rather than "need refueling 10/100".
+In both cases the information is the same, but it one case it is purely informational, while in the other case it is giving an indirect order to get new fuel.
+This "order/serve" schema is not what core.js is promoting.

+While designing messages for your application, try to not put the intent in the message name, even if as a designer you know what happens next.

-Also one thing to note: If a message sent is a non primitive type, the receiver might mutate the original, and cause side effect to the sender if it is still using the same object.
+Also one thing to note: If a message payload sent is a non primitive type, the receiver might mutate the original, and cause side effect to the sender if it is still using the same object.
 To avoid this situation

  - deep clone before sending
  - or deep clone before mutating after receiving
+ - or send immutable data

 ## Getting Started